fbpx

 • Severe shortness of breath

 There may be medicines available to treat the underlying cause of your Fatigue.
-For example, blood transfusions can help if your fatigue is the result of anemia.
+For example, blood transfusions can help if your fatigue is the result of anaemia.
 If you feel depressed, consult your doctor.
-He may prescribe some medicines to reduce depression, increase appetite, and enhance your sense of well being.
+He may prescribe some medicines to reduce depression, increase appetite, and enhance your sense of well-being.

 Set aside time to relax in your day.
 Take short naps, no longer than one hour, throughout the day, rather than a long period of rest.